jiequancui/jiequancui.github.io/_pages/about.md

 ======
 My research aims to build a unified accurate, reliable, robust, and open-world model, which involves several fundamental problems in computer vision and machine learning, such as distribution shifts, adversarial examples, and out-of-distribution generalization.

 Good representation is essential to robustness and generalization.
-I'm interested in understanding and exploring the nature relations and differences between generative, discriminative, and multi-modal representations.
+I'm interested in understanding and exploring the nature relations and differences among generative (diffusion models), discriminative, and multi-modal (LLM, VLM) representations.